geordienz/popes.co.nz/site/content/pages/index.md

   -
     title: 'Residential Maintenance & Servicing'
     content: >
-      From a bulb change, to installing a ceiling fan, our servicing electricians will make things as painless as possible
+      From a bulb change, to hard-wiring a spa pool, our servicing electricians will make things as painless as possible
     color: tan
 tiles: